No quarter

-No quarter, during military conflict or piracy, implies that combatants would not be taken prisoner, but executed.
+An order to give no quarter, during military conflict or piracy, directs that captured enemy combatants should be executed rather than taken prisoner.
 Since the Hague Convention of 1899, it is considered a war crime; it is also prohibited in customary international law and by the Rome Statute.
 Article 23 of the Hague Convention of 1907 states that "it is especially forbidden [...] to declare that no quarter will be given".

 Etymology

 The term no quarter may originate from an order by the commander of a victorious army that they will not quarter (house) captured enemy combatants.
 Therefore, none can be taken prisoner and all enemy combatants must be killed.

 A second derivation, given equal prominence in the Oxford English Dictionary (OED), is that quarter (n.17) can mean "Relations with, or conduct towards, another" as in Shakespeare's Othello, Act II, scene iii, line 180, "Friends all [...]
 In quarter, and in termes, like bride and groome".
 So "no quarter" may also mean refusal to enter into an agreement (relations) with an enemy attempting to surrender.

 The OED mentions a third possible derivation but says "The assertion of De Brieux (Origines [...] de plusieurs façons de parler (1672) 16) that it arose in an agreement between the Dutch and Spanish, by which the ransom of an officer or private was to be a quarter of his pay, is at variance with the sense of the phrases to give or receive quarter."